 Conventional agricultural practices do not include balancing soil minerals.
 This has caused a decline in the nutritional value of our food and a decline in human health.
 Mineral balance is one of the keys to healthy soil.
 Healthy soil grows healthy plants and healthy plants create healthy people and animals.

 Soil is a result of life.
-Without life, soil would be regolith: weathered rocks.
+Without life, soil would be just weathered rocks.

-Soil is the product of millions of years of life on Earth and it sustains us all.
+Soil is the product of billions of years of life on Earth.

 As gardeners and growers, we often are searching for the silver bullet… that one thing that will make our gardens flourish.
 You will hear a lot of stories about other people’s silver bullets.
 They will tell you what worked for them, in their situation.
 But everyone has their own barrel and their own lowest stave.
 You’ll need to see what works for you, in your situation.

 The trouble with Liebig’s barrel is that it doesn’t tell the whole story.
-While it correctly illustrates the limiting factor, it reveals nothing about the soil balance needed to allow plants to grow to their full potential.
+While it illustrates the limiting factor, it shows nothing about the soil balance needed to allow plants to grow to their full potential.

 This means balancing the soil mineral reserves, building the capacity of the soil to hold and distribute nutrients and enhancing the means with which plants take up nutrients, both biologically and directly.

-Home gardens can be a great source of nutrient dense food.
+Home gardens and small farms can be a great source of nutrient dense food.
 They are usually fairly small in area, and so do not require truckloads of mineral nutrients.
-There are many, many benefits to the gardener and the local community.
-And if you are going to be growing your own food, why not grow the best?
+There are many, many benefits to the garden farmer and the local community.
+If you are going to be growing and selling your own food, why not grow the best?